Finding a Match – Knowing the Difference between Related and Non-related Stem Cells

 Stem cells have been used in transplant medicine with much success for the last 40 years.
 Since 1988, stem cells from umbilical cord blood have played a critical role in that success.
 Growing numbers of expectant parents are donating children’s cord blood or enrolling in family banking, based on the profound potential in cord blood stem cells.

-In the event those stem cells are needed for allogeneic transplant, a successful outcome is largely dependent on finding a compatible match from a donor who can be related, like a sibling, or of no relation at all.
-When a patient is in need the determination of who the donor will be is based on tissue matching.
+In the event those stem cells are needed for an allogeneic transplant, a successful outcome is largely dependent on finding a compatible match from a donor who can be related, like a sibling, or of no relation at all.
+When a patient is in need, the determination of who the donor will be is based on tissue matching.
 Understanding the basics of tissue matching is key to making an informed decision about what to do with your baby’s cord blood.

 What is HLA Matching

 Your immune system uses human leukocyte antigen (HLA) markers to recognize which cells belong to your body and which do not.
 HLA markers are used to match patients and donors for stem cell transplants.
 A blood test known as “tissue typing” is used to find suitable matches.